wcmoody/wcmoody.github.io/_posts/2019-10-22-picoctf-shark-on-the-wire2.markdown

 In [1]: from scapy.all import *
 ```

-Next we want to open the pcap file we have so we can use parse it for the data we want.
+Next we want to open the pcap file we have so we can parse it for the data we want.
 We also will initial our `flag` as an empty list.

 ```python
 In [2]: packets = rdpcap('capture.pcap')